 To help you make the most of your relationship, we've put together a range of factsheets, videos, activities and guides to help you work with your childcarer and help to extend your child's learning environment.

 Enjoy some of PACEY’s beloved blogs.
 From why music matters to the benefits of baby massage – there’s something for everyone.

 Parents play a vital role in their child’s development, physical development is all about the growth and development of the brain and body.
 It involves the child developing control of their muscles and physical coordination.
 So whether that’s learning to crawl, holding a spoon or balancing bricks in a tower, providing opportunities for children to develop this control is important.

 Physical activity is a broad term referring to all bodily movement that uses energy.
 It can include activities which encourage physical development, like PE, indoor and outdoor play and active travel (e.g. walking, cycling, scooting) and daily routines.

-PACEY’s working alongside academics from the School of Sport, Exercise and Health Sciences at Loughborough University to produce a daily activity idea for parents and carers.
-Focussed on supporting your childs physical skills, you can find the activities in the free Play to Learn Facebook group.
+PACEY’s worked alongside academics from the School of Sport, Exercise and Health Sciences at Loughborough University to produce a daily activity idea for parents and carers.
+Focussed on supporting your child's physical skills, you can find the activities in the free Play to Learn Facebook group.